altfatterz/spring-reactive-workshop/customer-service/README.md

 14) "{\"id\":\"3ee9c55e-8254-4c3a-b1fd-4cf0cb11104a\",\"firstName\":\"Saul\",\"lastName\":\"Goodman\"}"```
 ```

-Access the `localhost:8080/` in your browser.
+The application is using a simple `CommandLineRunner` to insert some sample customers.

+5. Review the `DataInitializer` which is using the `CustomerRepository` to populate Redis.

+6. Review the reactive `CustomerRepository` which is using the `ReactiveRedisOperations` template.

+7. The application provides a Thymeleaf view `CustomersViewController` of the customers.

+8. The application also provides a REST based view using WebFlux.Fn framework.
+Review how is done in the
+`CustomerHandler` and `RouterFunctionConfig`

+9. The application is using Spring Security, review the `SecurityConfig`

+In a browser try to access `http://localhost:8080`.
-Notice that that you are redirected to a login screen from spring security.
+Notice that that you are redirected to a redesigned login screen from Spring Security 5.

-Login with `user:user` and you should get `Access Denied`.
+Try to login with `user:user` and you should get `Access Denied`.

 Login with `admin:admin` and you should see the Customers View (use another browser or in incognito mode)

+10. Testing

+The `CustomerServiceTest` is using the @WebFluxTest slice testing approach to test only the web layer.
+Notice that this way Redis in not needed.

+The `CustomersServiceIntegrationTests` runs a full end-to-end test using an embedded Redis instance.